jonathanjthomas/PestDetect/README.md

 ### IBM AI service(s) used

-- [Watson Machine Learning](https://github.com/jonathanjthomas/PestDetect/blob/1bf09b14c0ea3b37424520a868939aee46b936b6/backend/Flask_Backend/app.py) - The Watson Machine Learning service is used to deploy the Image Classification Machine Learning model that used in the backend service of the app.
-The model is trained on a dataset of images of several pests.
-The model is then deployed to the IBM Cloud Object Storage.
+- [Watson Machine Learning](https://github.com/jonathanjthomas/PestDetect/blob/1bf09b14c0ea3b37424520a868939aee46b936b6/backend/Flask_Backend/app.py) - The Watson Machine Learning service is used to deploy the Image Classification Machine Learning model that is used in the backend service of the app.
+The model has been trained on a dataset of 7000 images of several pest categories.
+The model was then uploaded to the IBM Cloud Object Storage.
+Model inferences for the app are now run in Watson Machine Learning.
-- [Watson Assistant](https://github.com/jonathanjthomas/PestDetect/blob/93662c062d354c5c05cca92d9e54ff3ba745cf1e/backend/Nignx_Backend/Web/index.html) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [Watson Assistant](https://github.com/jonathanjthomas/PestDetect/blob/93662c062d354c5c05cca92d9e54ff3ba745cf1e/backend/Nignx_Backend/Web/index.html) - Watson Assistant is used in the PestBot feature of the app.
+The initial set of management and prevention practices recommended to the user by Watson Assistant is provided through the set of predefined actions for each pest category.
+Follow up questions are then handled by calling the  OpenAI GPT Chat Completion API

 - Watson Studio - The Image classification model is uploaded as an assest and deployed using the Watson Studio Deployments service on a Extra small 1 CPU and 2 GB RAM Instance.

 ### Other IBM technology used